habitat-sh/habitat/www/source/blog/2019-01-22-base-plans-refresh.html.md

 We will be refreshing the Base Plans of Core Plans on Tuesday, January 29th.
 Let's go over what this means for us and, more important, what it means for you.

 ## Base Plans 101
-Currently, there are about 600 Habitat plans under the Core Origin on Builder.
+Currently, there are about 600 Chef Habitat plans under the Core Origin on Builder.

-These include everything from services like Postgresql to binaries like Go to very low level system libraries like GCC, all of which you can easily pull into your own Habitat artifacts.
+These include everything from services like Postgresql to binaries like Go to very low level system libraries like GCC, all of which you can easily pull into your own Chef Habitat artifacts.

 ### What's a Base Plan

 The Base Plans are a group of plans (mostly low level systems libraries) that:

 * are used by nearly every other plan (or a dependency of that plan) on Builder
-* are used to build Habitat itself
+* are used to build Chef Habitat itself
 * need to be built in a certain order.

 You can see the [full list of Base Plans](https://github.com/habitat-sh/core-plans/blob/master/CODEOWNERS) in the Core Plans CODEOWNERS file.